MICHELE NORRIS, Host:

 CAVELL: Yeah.
 Rough times for some people, but I'm hoping to do what I can to fix that.

 ABRAMSON: That ambitious goal has escaped the grasp of many people older and more qualified, but now it's Charlie Cavell's turn to try.
 Larry Abramson, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.